-There’s two primary reasons I’ll be declining the TDaP vaccine.
+There’s two primary reasons I’ll be declining the TDaP vaccine as part of the prenatal practices.
 First (and most importantly) is because there haven’t been any long or short-term safety tests on mom or baby when giving this vaccine during pregnancy.
 In fact, this is what is on the vaccine insert…

 Safety and effectiveness of this vaccine have not been established in pregnant women.
 Animal reproduction studies have not been conducted with this vaccine.
 It is also not known whether this vaccine can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 This vaccine should be given to a pregnant woman only if clearly needed.

 Beyond there simply being no actual safety tests on humans, the TDaP vaccine is classified as a Class C drug.
 The definition of such a drug is: